boneskull/nextion/README.md

     // Yipper McCheese!
   });
 ```

+The `nextion/minimal` module is for resource-constrained systems; it's compressed and does not include source maps.

+### Notes

 As long as the argument passed into `Nextion.fromSerial` is a [Duplex stream](https://nodejs.org/api/stream.html#stream_class_stream_duplex) or a duck-typed one (a la [serialport](https://www.npmjs.com/package/serialport)), you should be able to use it.
 Hack away!